mpierini/PRETEENIFY/README.md

 PRETEENIFY
 ==========
-Translate your text into a format that pre-teens will understand better. @PRETEENIFY tweets the translations into the twittersphere.
+Translate your text into a format that pre-teens will understand better. <a href="https://twitter.com/PRETEENIFY">@PRETEENIFY</a> tweets the translations into the twittersphere.